stephondoestech/stephondoestech/README.md

 ### 💼 Professional
 - 🚀 Leading a powerhouse engineering team that unlocks potential and removes roadblocks
 - 🛡️ On a quest for CISSP mastery to build fortress-level security into everything I touch
-- Running [StephonDoesTech LLC](https://stephondoestech.dev), providing technical support and maintenance services
+- Running Beacon Tech Constulting LLC, providing technical support and maintenance services

 ### 🎒 Personal
 - Exploring my passion for backpacks, including my prized Able Carry Max EDC